Oral Cancer Screenings – Marysville, WA

 - Visually checking your throat and all the surfaces of your tongue

 Medical researchers have found that there are some behaviors that can increase the risk of developing oral cancer.
-Some of these risk factors can’t be changed, such as gender and age.
-For instance, men are diagnosed with oral cancer more often than women and most cases happen to people over the age of 55.
+Some of these risk factors cannot be changed, such as sex and age.
+For instance, men are diagnosed with oral cancer more often than women, and most cases happen to people over the age of 55.

-Nevertheless, there are some behaviors to be avoided if you want to reduce your risk of oral cancer.
-First and foremost, tobacco use of any kind is a proven risk factor for oral and pharyngeal cancer.
+Nevertheless, there are some habits you should avoid that are proven risk factors for oral and pharyngeal cancer.
 Add excessive alcohol consumption and the risk becomes even greater.

 To protect yourself against the threat of oral cancer, you can trust in your family dentists here in Marysville.
 Contact us today to schedule your next dental checkup.